deshartman/AgentPay/README.md

 The Client is a Vue frontend to show what could be built.
 This cab be ANY implementation and not just Vue.
 The main use is to use the small pay SDK JS file "PayClient", which does all the heavy lifting for Pay and Sync.

-In addition to the client, there is also an example MErchant server.
+In addition to the client, there is also an example Merchant server.
 The intention is that the Merchant server is where the Agent currently gets their user interface from and thus would serve the pay component as an asset.
 The Merchant server is used to set up configuration details for Pay, including the API Keys.

-The FUNCTIONS_URL tells the Merchant server where to get Sync updates from, using the same Sync Service SID as for the server.
+The VUE_APP_MERCHANT_SERVER_URL tells the Merchant server where to get Config and Sync updates from, using the same Sync Service SID as for the server.
+In this release we are using a Functions URL to provide the config.
+Merchant can change this to provide the config to the client.

-Note: Even though we still use API_Key and Secret, they are presented via the MErchant server and not directly in the Client code.
+Note: Even though we still use API_Key and Secret, they are presented via the Merchant server and not directly in the Client code.
 Once a Pay Token service is created, this need is removed.

 ## Server